-Thereafter, ahbez released only one more single during the remainder of his lifetime — a home-made 45 on Elefunt Records, “Divine Melody” b/w “Richard Milhaus” (a double-shot of bloated hippy intrigue from 1971).
-The A-side of this single was released again in 1980 (with a song titled “Blessed Be the One” on the B-side) and again in 1981 as a square-shaped picture disc.
+From 1970 onward, ahbez himself released very little.
+There was a 1971 home-made 45 on Elefunt Records, “Divine Melody” b/w “Richard Milhaus,” which was little more than bloated hippy intrigue.
+The A-side of this single was released again in 1980 with a song titled “Blessed Be the One” on the B-side and again in 1982 as a square-shaped flexi-disc (minus the B-side).
+There was also the ridiculous “Salutation,” sung by Knarig M. Boyadjian, the B-side of a tribute 45 to Queen Elizabeth II’s silver jubilee in 1977.
 Thereafter ahbez faded into obscurity, but never stopped recording entirely.

 He passed away on March 4, 1995 due to injuries incurred from an auto accident.
 At the time of his death, ahbez had been working on a book and album titled The Scriptures of the Golden Age.
-Only a small sampling of various prose and poetry have been found from the book, while his last collaborator Joe Romersa retains an archive of over 100 songs (in various states of completion) recorded for the Scriptures of the Golden Age project.
+Only a small sampling of various prose and poetry have been found from the book, while his last collaborator Joe Romersa retains an archive of over 100 songs in various states of completion, which were recorded for the Scriptures of the Golden Age project.
 Unfortunately ahbez’s estate has blocked Romersa from releasing this material to the public.
 Perhaps with more light shed on the talent and legacy of eden ahbez, public demand can one day force its release.
-Until then, “The Secret of Love,” “Nature Girl,” “Anna Was Mine” and “The Path” — from the Scriptures of the Golden Age sessions — have been released; these on a posthumous CD put out by the ahbez estate titled Echoes from Nature Boy, featuring an additonal six ahbez cover songs by Lawrence Welk guitarist Buddy Merrill, plus one demo tape of ahbez singing the endearing “No Bums Allowed.”
+Until then, “The Secret of Love,” “Nature Girl,” “Anna Was Mine” and “The Path” — from the Scriptures of the Golden Age sessions — have been released; these on a posthumous CD put out by the ahbez estate titled Echoes from Nature Boy.
+The CD features an additonal six ahbez cover songs by Lawrence Welk guitarist Buddy Merrill, plus one demo tape of ahbez singing the endearing “No Bums Allowed.”

-In 1998, the Australia Broadcasting Company ran a radio program devoted to ahbez broadcast on the show Imaginary Island, hosted by lounge DJ Brent Clough.
+In 1998, the Australia Broadcasting Company ran a radio program devoted to ahbez that broadcast on the show Imaginary Island, hosted by lounge DJ Brent Clough.
 Around this time, psych-pop band the Wondermints recorded ahbez’s “Full Moon (Tropical Blend)” for the Del-Fi compilation Delphonic Sounds Today, while Victoria Williams covered “Mongoose” on her Sing Some Ol’ Songs album.
-Both of these cuts were culled from the Eden’s Island LP.
+Both of these cuts were culled from the newly-popularized Eden’s Island LP.
 Meanwhile, ahbez’s last collaborator Joe Romersa launched shadowboxstudio.com, a website that offered the first real insight into what ahbez was like in his private life.
-The site hosted video clips and pictures from ahbez’s life, as well as stories and quotes, plus several MP3 clips of the elderly ahbez calling Romersa on the phone and leaving messages on his answering machine.
+The site hosted video clips and intimate pictures of ahbez, as well as stories and quotes, plus several MP3 clips of the elderly ahbez calling Romersa on the phone and leaving messages on his answering machine.

-In 2001, director Baz Luhrman’s Moulin Rouge featured “Nature Boy” as its theme in the Paris-based film about a bohemian quest for universal love.
-“Nature Boy” was utilized throughout the movie to convey the plot and played under the closing credits in a version by David Bowie.
+In 2001, director Baz Luhrman’s film Moulin Rouge featured “Nature Boy” as a leitmotif that expressed the protagonist’s search for universal love amidst the soaring decadence of Belle Epoche Paris.
+“Nature Boy” also played under the closing credits in a version by David Bowie.
 Further ahbez excursion into film came from the BBC-Scotland’s documentary The Secret Map of Hollywood (2004), which featured a nine-minute segment on the life of ahbez (filmed by yours truly, Brian Chidester, with Domenic Priore).
 Priore had previously followed his Eden’s Island liner notes with a biographical article on ahbez in issue #3 of Cool and Strange Music magazine, while Chidester penned an expanded portrait of the man in an issue of Record Collector News from 2006.
-He also hosted a pair of two-hour ahbez-centric episodes on the radio show Beatnik Beach (LuxuriaMusic.com), which featured over seventy seldom-heard ahbez tunes.
+The latter also hosted a pair of two-hour ahbez-centric episodes on the radio show Beatnik Beach (LuxuriaMusic.com), which featured over seventy seldom-heard ahbez tunes.